Last updated: November 18, 2025

 Forex support and resistance explained

 To truly grasp their importance, compare analyzing a chart with and without levels.
 Without them, the chart is chaotic noise, a series of random up and down ticks.
-But once you correctly mark your levels, the market structure snaps into focus.
-You suddenly have a clear map showing potential battlegrounds between buyers and sellers, which is a massive analytical advantage.

 From a price action (PA) perspective, not all levels are created equal.
 The most reliable levels share these signs: